- Concrete mix design

-The Stamp Store's Doug Bannister, though, advocates using bigger aggregate to reduce shrinkage (up to 1 inch) and working around the problems.
+Doug Bannister, founder of The Stamp Store, though, advocates using bigger aggregate to reduce shrinkage (up to 1 inch) and working around the problems.
 "I like to use the largest rock possible," he says, "because I understand that the more aggregate sizes I get, the less paste I need and the fewer shrinkage problems.
 Other stampers like to have small rock so they don't have to work so hard and they aren't pushing big rocks around.
 When we use bigger rocks it shortens the window because we have to catch the material when it's malleable, but I know it results in a better product.
 My standard is ¾-inch even with a deep stamp."

 SLUMP AND PLACEABILITY